ELITR/pseudonymizer/README.md

 Runtime
 -------

+### Production

-You can start application (with PostreSQL) in Docker containers using `docker-compose up` in project root.
+You can start application (with PostreSQL and Redis) in Docker containers using `docker-compose up` in project root.
 The _docker-compose_ expects an `.env` file in project root that contains env variables.

 - PSAN tool is available on http://localhost:5000/

-You can also start the app without using docker with `make run`.
+You can also start the app without using docker (in _venv_) using `make run`.

 ### Debug